geokall/hua-spark-java/README.md

 If We had to use every part in one Class, We should have cached the inner join between movieId from movies and ratings dataset.

 ## TimeZone
-On parsing from long timestamp to LocalDateTime, we use the TimeZone.getDefault() method. <br/ >
+On parsing from long timestamp to LocalDateTime, we use the TimeZone.getDefault() method. <br />
 HDFS default TimeZone is UTC, so we are parsing the date on UTC TimeZone to query the same results.

 ## Proof it works